robinloeffel/gulp-rollup/readme.md

 ## Config

-The plugin takes two options objects and passes them mostly unmodified down to `rollup`.
+The plugin takes two options objects and passes them unmodified down to `rollup`.
 The first object is of type [`InputOptions`](https://rollupjs.org/guide/en/#inputoptions-object) and the second one of type [`OutputOptions`](https://rollupjs.org/guide/en/#outputoptions-object).
 Below you'll find the most common options.

 ### `inputOptions`